dullhunk/whats-the-story-learning-glory/index.md

 ## The Stories from Staff in Media Relations

-Staff in the [media relations team](https://www.manchester.ac.uk/about/news/contact-media-relations/) are employed to tell stories about the University to students, staff and the wider world.
-These stories are summarised each year in an annual review published in December.
+Staff in the [media relations team](https://www.manchester.ac.uk/about/news/contact-media-relations/) are employed to tell stories about the University.
+These stories are summarised each year in an informative annual review published in December and circulated to students, staff and the wider world.
 We analysed these stories by counting the occurrences of keywords in [ten years of reviews published from 2015 to 2024](https://github.com/dullhunk/cdyf/issues/995).

 Figure 1 below shows an analysis of keywords `STUDENT*`, `LEARN*`, `TEACH*` and `RESEARCH`.
 For example `LEARN*` = `learn`, `learning`, `learner` etc. The frequency of these words is measured in average occurences of the words per article.